estiens/world_cup_json/README.md

     [url]/teams/
 for a list of teams with group ID and FIFA code

-~~[url]/group_results/~~
-~~for current results (wins, losses, draws, goals for, goals against, knock out status)~~ (this will still run through the group stages, but it has been depricated in favor of the more comprehensive endpoints below)
+-

     [url]/matches/
 for all matches (Example JSON object at the bottom of this README)

+-

     [url]/teams/results
-results for each team (wins, losses, points, goals_for, goals_away, games_played) *(replaces `[url]/group_results` endpoint)*
+results for each team (wins, losses, points, goals_for, goals_away, games_played)

+-

     [url]/teams/group_results
-results for each group, teams ordered by current groups standings. includes group letter, team, points, and goal differential
+results for each group, teams ordered by current groups standings.
+Includes group letter, team, points, and goal differential

 ## OTHER ENDPOINTS